So, you’ve booked the date and you’ve started counting down the days to your long awaited breast augmentation.

 Will They Be Able To Tell I have Breast Implants?

 Dating also throws into the mix a question we haven’t yet considered, "Will they be able to tell I’ve had breast implants?".
 Put quite simply, if they’ve seen you naked before your breast augmentation then YES they will be able to tell!

 If you’ve chosen not to say anything before you need to be prepared for an interesting conversation afterwards.
 Lies have very short legs and sooner or later they’d end up wondering why you didn’t just tell them the truth.

 If you don’t want to open up it may be time to ask yourself why.
 And if it’s because you’re worried about being judged it may be worth figuring out why you’re afraid of their judgment.

-Your Investment In You
+Breast Implants are an Investment In You

 This is an investment you are about to make in yourself... surround yourself with people who support you and remember you can say as much or as little as you want about this.

 It’s your decision. :)